Upcoming Event

 Ruckus

 Ruckus is a shapeshifting, collaborative baroque band with a visceral and playful approach to early music.
 The ensemble debuted in Handel’s Aci, Galatea e Polifemo in a production directed by Christopher Alden featuring Anthony Roth Costanzo, Ambur Braid and Davóne Tines at National Sawdust.
-The band’s playing earned widespread critical acclaim: “achingly delicate one moment, incisive and punchy the next” (New York Times); “superb” (Opera News).
+The band’s playing earned widespread critical acclaim: “rough-edged intensity” (New Yorker), “superb” (Opera News), “the world’s only period-instrument rock band” (San Francisco Classical Voice).

 Ruckus’s core is a continuo group, the baroque equivalent of a jazz rhythm section: guitars, keyboards, cello, bassoon and bass.
 Other members include soloists of the violin, flute and oboe.
 Its members are assembled from among the most creative and virtuosic performers in North American early music, and is based in New York City.
 More »